mhtess/backfiring-words/README.md

 Speakers

-A. Truthful and informative
+1. Truthful and informative
-B. Truthful, but uninformative
+2. Truthful, but uninformative
-C. Untruthful
+3. Untruthful

 Sally is talking with her roommate William about their other rooommate Jim.